-Many students reported the availability of essential facilities in their schools, such as separate functional toilets for boys and girls, clean drinking water, adequate sports infrastructure and working fans and lights in classrooms.
-Many students mentioned the presence of functional laboratories for Grade IX.
+Many students reported the availability of essential facilities in their schools, such as working fans and lights in classrooms, clean drinking water, separate functional toilets for boys and girls, and adequate sports facilities.
+More than half of the students mentioned the presence of functional laboratories for Grade IX.
+Functional laboratory for various subjects should be made available to all the students for optimum learning environment.
+Since these are the basic necessities, schools must make sure to provide all these facilities.

-For optimum learning environment, use of functional laboratory must expand.
-Even though the other facilities are available in most of the schools, it must reach to all the schools.